Kinto/kinto/docs/configuration/production.rst

 Using backoff
 -------------

-The :ref:`backoff feature <backoff-indicators>` of the HTTP protocol allows to reduce the hits of clients during a period of time.
+The :ref:`backoff feature <backoff-indicators>` of the HTTP API allows to reduce the hits of clients during a period of time.

 In order to leverage this, change the ``kinto.backoff`` setting to a number of